Skip to Main Content

 Can thermal be used for Alpine wildlife?

-Yes, thermal imaging is excellent for Austrian Alpine wildlife—detecting ibex, chamois, red deer, and golden eagles by their body heat in the Tyrol, Carinthia, and Salzburg Alps without lights that might disturb them, a valuable technique for nature documentaries.
+Here is what that looks like on the ground.
+Yes, thermal imaging is great for Austrian Alpine wildlife—detecting ibex, chamois, red deer, and golden eagles by their body heat in the Tyrol, Carinthia, and Salzburg Alps without lights that might disturb them, a valuable technique for nature documentaries.

 Is thermal footage useful for documentaries?